Modern China

 The Cinq Nus by Sanyu are made in three colors, pale for the flesh, dark red for the background and bright yellow for the carpet, which also evoke the work of Matisse on the expression of colors.
 Matisse died in 1954.
 Antoine Chen, author of a monograph on Sanyu, dates the Cinq Nus of 1955.

-Cinq Nus was sold for HK $ 128M including premium by Ravenel on May 30, 2011.
-I had discussed it before that sale in this column.
-It is estimated HK $ 250M for sale by Christie's in Hong Kong on November 23, lot 7.
+Cinq Nus was sold for HK $ 128M by Ravenel on May 30, 2011 and for HK $ 304M by Christie's on November 23, 2019, lot 7.
 Please watch the video shared by Christie's.

 Cinq Nus, oil on masonite 120 x 172 cm, is one of the largest formats painted by the artist.
 The style is recognizable with its flat colors delimited by simplified curves.
 The nonchalant atmosphere is confirmed by a dog and a cat, both sleeping.
 This work, however, has several unique features.